geomob/geomob-website/_posts/2019-05-23-oct-2nd-geomob-bcn-details.markdown

 Our speakers on the 2nd of October will be

-* [Sacha Piperno](https://www.linkedin.com/in/sacha-piperno-a4a887104/) discussing aerial/satellite image processing
+* [Ana Pérez Bao](https://www.linkedin.com/in/ana-p%C3%A9rez-bao-ab088759/) presenting [GreenDEX](https://greendex.es) - using satellite image analysis to calculate vegetation coverage.

 * [Diego Pajarito Grajales](https://twitter.com/diegopajarito) telling us about his work on visualizing and understanding cycling networks